1952–53 FA Cup: Semi-finals

 The semi-final matches were played on Saturday, 21 March 1953.
 Blackpool and Bolton Wanderers won their ties to meet in the final at Wembley.

 Final

 The 1953 FA Cup Final, known as the "Matthews Final" due to Stanley Matthews' dribbling in the last 30 minutes of the game, was contested by Blackpool and Bolton Wanderers at Wembley.
-Blackpool won 4–3, with Stan Mortensen the first player to score a FA Cup Final hat-trick.
+Blackpool won 4–3, with Stan Mortensen the third player to score an FA Cup Final hat-trick.